-Please note these courses must have been completed no more than seven years prior to your intended semester of enrollment.

-Physical and Life Sciences must include 1 course from each area.
+Please note these courses must have been completed no more than five (5) years prior to your intended semester of enrollment.
+Physical and Life Sciences must include one course from each area.
 A course from Physical Sciences or Life Sciences must have a lab (L) designation.
-General education physical and life sciences, college math, and social and behavioral sciences credits that have been fulfilled by nursing support coursework may be substituted with general elective coursework.